-Andrade et al. (2005) started from Armey curve and Barro model (1990) in order to determine the optimal size of government for the case of EU countries over the period from 1960 to 2002.
-Authors showed that the Wagner law is proved for the case of EU, where there is a positive relationship between public expenditures and GDP.
+Andrade et al. (2005) start from Armey curve and Barro model (1990) in order to determine the optimal size of government for the case of EU countries over the period from 1960 to 2002.
+The authors showed that the Wagner law is proved for the case of EU.
+Indeed, there is a positive relationship between public expenditures and GDP.
 They get also a non-linear relationship between the two variables, but Armey curve is inversed.
-They concluded that we can produce the same effect on growth using two "antagonist" budget policies.
-They also argued that for the same government size, the optimal rate of growth in the case of young population (in which preference rate to consumption is high) is lower than the case of elderly population because state realizes both productive and unproductive expenditures.
+The main conclusion in this study is that we can produce the same effect on growth using two "antagonist" budget policies.
+They also find that for the same government size, the optimal growth rate in the case where the population is young (in which the preference rate to consumption is high) is lower than the one where the population is getting older because the state realizes both productive and unproductive expenditures.
 Thus, in the case of young population the share of unproductive expenditures is high than the one of productive expenditures.
-In the same way, Asimakopoulos and Karavias (2015) tested the nature of this relationship and identified the optimal level of government size using a novel non-linear panel generalized method of moments approach.
-Indeed, they proved that this relationship is non-linear and significant above and below the optimal level.
+Similarly, Asimakopoulos and Karavias (2015) estimated the nature of this relationship and identified the optimal level of government size using a novel non-linear panel generalized method of moments approach.
+Indeed, they have proven that this relationship is non-linear and significant above and below the optimal level.
 In addition, Chen et al. (2016) studied the optimal level of government investment, in a growth model for the case of 65 developed and developing countries over the period 1991-2014.
 Their results showed that the effect of government expenditures on growth is decreasing as the expenditures rise.
 This effect becomes negative when public expenditures/GDP ratio attains a certain threshold.
-The same result is obtained by Hok et al. (2014) from where they proved an inverted U relation between government spending and economic growth.
-They find also that the optimal size of government expenditure share of GDP was 28.5% for eight ASEAN countries.
+The same result is obtained by Hok et al. (2014) from where they have proven an inverted U relation between government spending and economic growth.
+They also find that the optimal size of government expenditure share of GDP was 28.5% for eight ASEAN countries.